italiangrid/storm/documentation/clientsrm-guide/index.md

 	      [0] TURL="gsiftp://ibm139.cnaf.infn.it:2811/gpfs/infngrid/test_dir/test_file00.txt"
 	============================================================

-<a name="srmPrepareToGet">&nbsp;</a>
-##### srmPrepareToGet
+##### srmPrepareToGet <a name="srmPrepareToGet">&nbsp;</a>

-Bring files online upon the client’s request and assign TURL so that client can access the file.
+Bring files online upon the client's request and assign TURL so that client can access the file.

 Lifetime (pinning expiration time) is assigned on the TURL.
 An example:

-	# clientSRM ptg -e httpg://ibm139.cnaf.infn.it:8444/ -s srm://ibm139.cnaf.infn.it:8444/infngrid/test_dir/test_file01.txt -p
+	$ clientSRM ptg -e httpg://ibm139.cnaf.infn.it:8444/ -s srm://ibm139.cnaf.infn.it:8444/infngrid/test_dir/test_file01.txt -p

 	============================================================
 	Polling request status: